linux-china/jenv/README.md

     $ jenv ls

+### Update repository
+All canidate versions are maintained on central repository.
+To keep updated with central repository, please use:

+    $ jenv repo update

 ## Other Commands

   * use: Use the candidate with the version, such as jenv use maven 3.0.4
   * which: Which version for candidate
   * pause: Pause candidate usage